truar/gcp-learning/gcp-cloud-architect-coursera/7 - Preparing for the Cloud Professional Architect/README.md

 ### Case study 6

 Microservices use cases.
-* Indenpency between services, resilience (one down does not crash the entire backoffice)
+* Independency between services, resilience (one down does not crash the entire backoffice)
 * Rolling update / easy rollback
 * Custom Metrics for usage